cfhamlet/os-urlpattern/README.rst

 This package is used for unsupervised URLs clustering.
 Furthermore, it generate URL Pattern(RegEx) from cluster for matching purpose.
-It is a pure python package tested under python2.7 python3.6, pypy also can be used for performance(4x-8x).
+It is a pure python package tested under python2.7 python3.6, pypy can also be used for performance(4x-8x).
 Command line tools are provided for standalone clustering and matching, APIs are also convenient.
 Several extra packages can be installed for additional features.
-Under CPython 1cpu, 100 thousand URLs clustering cost almost 1min and 200M memory, built-in matching strategy is efficient enough at most use case(3k/s, depend on patterns complexity).
+Under CPython 1cpu, 100 thousand URLs clustering cost almost 1min and 200M memory.
+Built-in matching strategy is efficient enough at most use case(3k/s, depend on patterns complexity).

 .. code:: console